AKROGIS/Observer/Observer/Protocol Specification V2.md

 A list of 3 integer column indices, starting with zero, for the columns containing the time, x and y coordinates of the point.

 ### `name`
-The name of the csv file, and the table in the esri geodatabase.
+The name of the CSV file, and the table in the ESIR geo-database.

 ## `track_logs`
-An object that describes how to build the GPS point feature class from the CSV file containing the tracklogs and mission properties.
+An object that describes how to build the GPS point feature class from the CSV file containing the track logs and mission properties.
 The track_logs object has the following properties.
 All are required.

  * `end_key_indexes`